CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ### Extracting a slice

-We can use a function called `slice`.
+We can use a function called `slice` to extract 1 or characters from a string.

 [`slice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) is a function that can take 2 arguments: a start index and an end index. `slice` will return a section of the string from the start index up to but not including the start index.